| OUT OF SEASON| PAOLO RUGGIERO TOURS SEASIDE RESORTS IN WINTER

 Since 1995 I have taken photos almost daily, updating a kind

-of diary of the everyday life of me and my friends.
+of the everyday life of me and my friends.

 Discover more on this exploration ► Here |